pvela/dehive/README.md

 # deHive - Decentralized Professional Network.

-:Project for EthDenver 2022
+Project for EthDenver 2022

-## Challenges in centralized professional network platform
+## Problem - Challenges in centralized professional network platform
 * Trustless management
 * Controls your data.
 * No transparency on sharing your data.